Decathlon/vitamin-web/packages/sources/css/README.md

 When building for production, you should always use [PurgeCSS](https://purgecss.com) to tree-shake unused styles and optimize your final build size.

+## Base 10 support

+If your project uses the mathematical trick of basing the value of `1rem` equals `10px`, there is also an `index-base10` output within the `dist` folder of this package.

 ## Playground

 If you want to test Vitamin Tailwind CSS utility classes, [see our live playground here](https://play.tailwindcss.com/BeTM6rz97A).